Jose Altuve Player Props: Astros vs. Yankees

 Jose Altuve At The Plate

-- Altuve will look to extend his five-game hitting streak.
-He's batting .421 with one homer during his last games.
+- Altuve is batting .350 with one homer during his last games and is riding a six-game hitting streak.

-- Altuve has picked up a hit in 24 of 38 games this season, with multiple hits 11 times.
+- Altuve has reached base via a hit in 25 games this year (of 39 played), and had multiple hits in 11 of those games.

-- Looking at the 38 games he has played this year, he's homered in seven of them (18.4%), and in 4.2% of his trips to the plate.
+- He has gone deep in 17.9% of his games this year, and 4% of his trips to the plate.

-- In 31.6% of his games this year, Altuve has had at least one RBI.
-He's picked up more than one in 13.2% and driven in three or more of his team's runs in two contests.
+- In 30.8% of his games this season, Altuve has driven in at least one run.
+In five of those games (12.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- In 60.5% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (18.4%).
+- He has scored in 23 games this season (59.0%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.